andrewcai-ucb/project-sp20-skeleton/README.md

 G such that:
 1. Every vertex v ∈ V is either in T or adjacent to a vertex in T.
 2. T is a tree.
 3. The average pairwise distance between all vertices in T is minimized.
+*In particular, we were graded based on how well we generally minimized this quantity over a large number of distinct small, medium, and large graphs relative to other students' submissions.
+Although teams were allowed, I was one of the top 20 teams as a solo student.

 ------------